o2r-project/ansible/README.md

 # Wie sieht die Konfiguration aus, die wirklich genutzt wird?
 (Nützlich wenn es Probleme beim escaping gibt)
 sudo systemctl show o2r-shipper

+# If there are problems starting the service, copy and paste the ExecStartPre content from the previous output and run it manually with Docker
 ```

 ### Debugging der Docker network Konfiguration